 The Odachi is a very large two-handed Japanese sword.
 The word Odachi roughly translated to ‘field sword’.

 Odachi look in many ways similar to a Tachi, however, they are significantly larger and longer.
 It is thought that that Odachi were carried by foot soldiers and were used primarily against mounted cavalry.
 The extra reach provided by the Odachi could allow a soldier to engage a mounted warrior directly.
 Odachi would generally only be used in open battlefields, as their large size made engagement in constricted environments unpractical.

-The Japanese Tachi sword is in some respects similar to the Katana, however, it can be distinguished by its more pronounced curve and slightly longer blade.
-The Tachi was primarily used by warriors on horseback, where the extra length and curve to the blade made it particularly suited to cutting down any enemy foot soldiers on foot.
+The Japanese Tachi sword is, in some respects, similar to the Katana.
+However, it can be distinguished by its more pronounced curve and slightly longer blade.
+The Tachi was primarily used by warriors on horseback, where the extra length and curve of the blade made it particularly suited to cutting down enemy foot soldiers on foot.

 When entering a building or residence, the Samurai would often be required to leave their Katana at the entrance.
 However, the Wakizashi could be worn at all times without causing offence.
 This made the sword something like a side arm, as it was inconspicuous and could be taken everywhere.
 It was also especially well-suited to fighting in confined spaces, seeing as the sword is shorter than a Katana.
-Some Samurai would even sleep with the sword under there pillow, or next to the bed, in order to be instantly accessible.
+Some Samurai would even sleep with the sword under their pillow, or next to the bed, in order for it to be instantly accessible.